Carreau/phd-dissertation/parts/part3.rst

     \nu =\frac 1 2 \times \left( \frac 5 7.\alpha +1\right)

-The Poisson ratio depends only on the powerlaw exponent and thus varies little with the amount of Capping Protein concentration.
-We found value of the Poisson ratio that are between 0.1 and 0.2 corresponding to compressible foam-like materials that do not expand highly in the direction orthogonal to the compression axis.
-Previous study of bulk actin network find a Poisson ration of 0.5 (incompressible material) for actin concentration of 21.5 µM.
-We suspect that the low actin concentration used in our experiments (4µM) is the reason for the low Poisson Poisson Ratio.
-Also the local structure of filaments emanating from the  bead may explain the large compressibility of our actin cloud.
+The Poisson’s ratio only depends on the power law exponent and thus slightly varies with the amount of Capping Protein concentration.
+We found a Poisson’s ratio value between 0.1 and 0.2, corresponding to compressible foam-like materials that do not highly expand in the direction orthogonal to the compression axis.
+A previous study of bulk actin network finds a Poisson’s ration of 0.5 (incompressible material) for an actin concentration of 21.5 µM.
+We suspected that the low actin concentration used in our experiments (4µM) is the reason for the low Poisson’s Ratio.
+The local structure of filaments emanating from the  bead may also explain the large compressibility of our actin cloud.

-..
-The lower
-.. value we find which are closer to Poisson ratio of polymer network can be
-.. explain by the five fold decrease of actin concentration that we use here (4µM)
-.. and the different structure of the actin cloud we measure here.

 Interpretation
 ==============
 ..
 3

-The results of our data analysis lead to the interpretation that a dense actin gel of elasticity close to ~1kPa is polymerized on the surface of the actin bead.
+The results of our data analysis lead to the interpretation that a dense actin gel with an elasticity close to ~1kPa is polymerised on the actin bead surface.
 This stiff gel cannot be indented by the optical tweezer.
-Beyond this dense gel a soft actin cloud with an effective elastic modulus of 1 Pa and below is present and extends on distances that are several times bigger than the thickness of the reconstituted actin cortex (:num:`Fig #fig-interpretation`).
-The structure of this actin cloud is expected to be quite different from the dendritic gel and be mostly constituted of loosely entangle actin filaments.
+Beyond this dense gel, a soft actin cloud with an effective elastic modulus of 1 Pa and below is present and extends on distances several times bigger than the thickness of the reconstituted actin cortex (:num:`Fig #fig-interpretation`).
+The structure of this actin cloud is expected to be quite different from the dendritic gel and to be mostly constituted of loosely entangled actin filaments.

-In this model, the offset distance |delta| correspond to the limit of the dense dendritic actin network mimicking the actin cortex that grows on actin beads.
+In this model, the offset distance |delta| corresponds to the limit of the dense dendritic actin network mimicking the actin cortex that grows on actin beads.
-The high elastic modulus of this gel makes it impenetrable by the small forces generated by the optical tweezer we use.
-The value of |delta| we found are coherent with the measured thickness :math:`e
+The high elastic modulus of this gel makes it impenetrable for the small forces generated by the optical tweezer we use.
+The values of |delta| we found are coherent with the measured thickness :math:`e
-\simeq \delta - 2.R_{bead}` of the  biomimetic actin cortex as measured by epifluorescence in :cite:`Kawska2012` and found to be in the range of 1 to 2 µm.
+\simeq \delta - 2.R_{bead}` of the  biomimetic actin cortex, as measured by epifluorescence in :cite:`Kawska2012` and found to be in the range of 1 to 2 µm.
 The decrease of |delta| with Capping Protein is also coherent with the decrease of gel thickness.

 ..
-The value of |delta| close to the bead radius also correspond to the
+The value of |delta| close to the bead radius also corresponds to the
-.. absence of formation of biomimetic cortices in the absence of Capping Protein.
+.. absence of formation of biomimetic cortices, in the absence of Capping Protein.

-The filaments composing the actin cloud emanate directly from the actin cortex in which the nucleation of actin polymerisation started at the surface of the bead.
-Eventually, a few filaments can escape from the network and are capped by the Capping Protein only when the growing extremity is already several micrometers from the bead surface.
+The filaments composing the actin cloud directly emanate from the actin cortex in which the actin polymerisation nucleation started at the bead surface .
+Eventually, a few filaments can escape from the network and are capped by the Capping Protein provided that the growing extremity is already several micrometers from the bead surface.

 .. _fig-interpretation: